MattGyverLee/prestige/README.md

 communities in French-speaking African communities as I have been based at SIL Cameroon, but I am currently finishing my Master’s in Descriptive Linguistics at Dallas International University in Dallas, TX.

 Blaine Billings is a student at the University of Charleston who completed an internship with Dallas International University.
-During his internship, he has been intrumental in coding and prototyping Prestige.
+He was an intrumental part of coding and prototyping Prestige.

 ## Technical Content: